FAQs

 Is there a research project?

-No, there is no research project requirement at this time, though many students elect to pursue research projects in conjunction with faculty in various programs at George Mason.
+No, there is no research project requirement, though many students elect to pursue research projects in conjunction with faculty in various programs at George Mason.
 The decision to become involved in research is up to each student.
 There is a culminating portfolio project completed during internship year.

 What degree is awarded at the end of the program?